 Program Leader: Dr. Denice Feig

 This program brings together researchers and clinicians from across the city’s academic centres in order to foster collaboration in research in the area of Diabetes in Pregnancy.
 The group includes epidemiologists, trialists, health services researchers, translational and basic scientists from the endocrinology and obstetrics fields.
-The group meets every two months to present completed or ongoing research and to discuss controversial care issues in the area of Diabetes in Pregnancy.
+The group meets regularly to present completed or ongoing research and to discuss controversial care issues in the area of Diabetes in Pregnancy.
 In order to take advantage of the large population of women seen by Mount Sinai Hospital, St. Michael’s Hospital and Sunnybrook Health Sciences Centre, the group is working to develop a common database so that future research can utilize the city’s large patient population for collaborative research between sites.

 In 2015, the BBDC provided close to $250,000 to support a three-year Diabetes in Pregnancy (DIP) sub-study led by Drs.
 Denice Feig (Mount Sinai Hospital), Lorraine Lipscombe (Women’s College Hospital) and Howard Berger (St. Michael’s Hospital).
 The sub-study is a collaboration with the Ontario Family Health Study (OFHS), which aims to create a platform for recruiting and following pregnant parents and their children from near conception through 5 years of age and beyond imbedded within Ontario’s routine healthcare system.
 The sub-study’s goal is to create a sub-cohort of women with diabetes in pregnancy (DIP) within the OFHS.
 To do this, the team will create a DIP module within the OFHS that will contain DIP-specific clinical data of women with DIP within the OFHS.
 To date, the team have accomplished the following:

 - Research Ethics Board acceptance at St. Michael’s Hospital for DIP component of OFHS